Tebs-Lab/python-and-sql-series/examples/01_install_postgres.md

 * Now you should see that you have (at least) one database in the Postgres 13 server called `postgres`

 You're now connected as the superuser and you can create more databases, query those databases, and more from here.

+## Step 3: Create Our First Database

+* Right click on the "databases" underneath the Postgres 13 server and select `create > database`
+* Name it `soccer` and make the owner the `postgres` user.
+* Click save.
+* It should appear in your list on the left hand panel
+* Right click it and select `query tool`

+## Step 4: Add tables and begin querying!

+* We will do this by walking through the slideshow materials in the slides folder.